Key Takeaways

 3. Child and Spousal Support

-Child and spousal support are essential components of securing financial stability after a separation or divorce.
-However, enforcing these obligations can often be challenging, with many women experiencing delays or outright refusal to pay.
-The lack of consistent financial support can have a lasting impact on a woman's ability to provide for herself and her children, particularly when juggling employment, childcare, and household responsibilities.
+Child and spousal support are essential components of securing financial stability after a separation.
+However, enforcing these obligations can often be challenging, with many experiencing delays or inconsistency.
+The lack of reliable financial support has a lasting impact on a woman's ability to provide for her family while juggling employment and household responsibilities.

 4. Economic Re-Entry and Career Disruption

-In cases where women temporarily left the workforce to nurture the family or support their partner's career, getting back into employment can be challenging.
-Career disruptions endured during the marriage can result in outdated skills, a loss of professional networks, and reduced earning potential.
-Consequently, women may struggle to secure well-paying jobs or may require further education or training before re-entering the job market.
+In cases where women temporarily left the workforce to nurture the family, getting back into employment can be challenging.
+Career disruptions can result in outdated skills and a loss of professional networks.
+Consequently, women may require further education or training before they can secure well-paying roles that support their new family financial planning needs.

 5. Legal Costs and Financial Resources